Compatibility of Generalized Noisy Qubit Measurements

 This model is even a so-called local hidden state model which implies that the state $\rho^{1/2}_{W}$ is not steerable \cite{EPR1935, Wiseman2007, SteeringReview2020}.
 In the most fundamental steering scenario, we consider two parties, Alice and Bob, that share an entangled quantum state.
 The question is, whether Alice can steer Bob's state by applying a measurement on her side.
 However, Bob wants to exclude the possibility that his system is prepared in a well-defined state that is known to Alice.
-Then, Alice could just use her knowledge of the "hidden state" to pretend to Bob that she can steer his state albeit in reality, they do not share any entangled quantum state at all.
+Then, Alice could just use her knowledge of the "hidden state" to pretend to Bob that she can steer his state.
+However, in reality, they do not share any entanglement at all.
 This is precisely the case in the above protocol, proving that the state $\rho^{\eta}_W$ cannot demonstrate quantum steering whenever $\eta\leq 1/2$.
-This was known before for the restricted case of projective measurements $A_{\pm|a}=(\id \pm \vec{a}\cdot \sigma)/2$~\cite{Wiseman2007}.
-When all observables are considered, the best model so far is due to Barrett~\cite{Barrett2002}, which was shown to be a local hidden state model by Quintino et al.~\cite{Quintino2015}.
+This was known before for the restricted case of projective measurements $A_{\pm|a}=(\id \pm \vec{a}\cdot \vec{\sigma})/2$~\cite{Wiseman2007}.
+When general POVMs are considered, the best model so far is the one from Barrett~\cite{Barrett2002}, which was shown to be a local hidden state model by Quintino et al.~\cite{Quintino2015}.
 That model shows that $\rho_W^{\eta}$ cannot demonstrate steering if $\eta\leq 5/12$.
 Numerical evidence suggested that the same holds for all $\eta\leq 1/2$ \cite{Bavaresco2017, Chau2018, Nguyen2019}.
 Our model shows, that this is indeed the case.

-On the other hand, it is known that the two-qubit Werner state can demonstrate steering whenever $\eta> 1/2$ \cite{Wiseman2007}.
+On the other hand, if such a local hidden state model cannot exist we say that the state is steerable.
+It is known that the two-qubit Werner state can demonstrate steering whenever $\eta> 1/2$ \cite{Wiseman2007}.
 Therefore, the bound of $\eta= 1/2$ is tight.
-Due to the connection between steering and joint measureability \cite{Roope2014, Quintino2014, Uola2015}, $\eta= 1/2$ is also tight for the problem of joint measureability, ensuring the optimality of our above protocol.
+Due to the connection between steering and joint measureability \cite{Roope2014, Quintino2014, Uola2015}, $\eta= 1/2$ is also tight for the joint measureability problem, ensuring the optimality of our construction.